xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-30-family-skramzmas-dinner.md

 </p>
 <br>
 <p class="show-intro">
-last night 6 of my friends (jesse, sienna, asher, laura, jasmine, kal) & i met at jesse's house for our lovely vegan family christmas dinner. it was so good to see everyone and spend time together before the end of the year, as well as share food and music
+last night 6 of my friends (jesse, sienna, asher, laura, jasmine, kal) & i met at jesse's house for our lovely vegan family christmas dinner. it was so nice to see everyone and spend time together before the end of the year, as well as to share food and music.
 </p>
 <br>
 <p class="show-intro">